gabyarte/meight-technical-test/Readme.md

 5. Analytics Integration: Analytics output should return percentile 25, percentile 75 and average of the selected user input data
 6. Data Visualization and Reporting (Bonus): Historical price trends by region and service.
 Forecasted prices and their comparison with actual prices.
 Moving averages, price fluctuations, and market trends.
 7. Infrastructure (Bonus): Build your solution with infrastructure as code when aplicable

+## Cleaning Process

+**Assumption:** The given example data is assumed as the historical (or initial) data, so the outlier detection parameters are set based on it.